-This course provides a study of spirituality of the Celtic Christians and explores means by which this spirituality may be integrated into Christian life today.
+This study of spirituality of the Celtic Christians explores means by which this spirituality may be integrated into Christian life today.
 (See CM 04350).

-PM 04237SPIRITUAL THEOLOGY AND PARISH MINISTRY3 hrs.
+PM 04237 SPIRITUAL THEOLOGY AND PARISH MINISTRY 3 hrs.

-A study of spiritual theology in relation to parish ministry, with special attention to the ministry of spiritual direction, the spiritual journey, discernment, vocation, virtues, spiritual gifts, the formation of a rule of life, personal and family prayer, the sacraments and rites of the church, and the church and the Christian year.
+This course is a study of spiritual theology in relation to parish ministry, with special attention to the ministry of spiritual direction, the spiritual journey, discernment, vocation, virtues, spiritual gifts, the formation of a rule of life, personal and family prayer, the sacraments and rites of the church, and the church and the Christian year.
 (See CH 04237).

-PM 04105 ENGAGING THE CITY: URBAN THEOLOGY
+PM 04105 ENGAGING THE CITY: URBAN THEOLOGY 3 hrs.